☕️ What to know in a nutshell:

 Kettle

 Depending on which brew method you choose, you may need a kettle as well.
-We’re working on a separate guide all about non-toxic tea kettles, so stay tuned for that soon!
+I recommend anything that is glass or stainless steel on the inside.

 I personally prefer to buy whole bean coffee and grind it right before I brew it for a much fresher cup.